Ruskin Hartley | CEO & Executive Director

 Before this position, Ruskin directed and managed conservation programs that protect land, water, and ocean resources.
 He served as executive director of Save the Redwoods League, a non-profit dedicated to protecting and restoring the redwood forest.
 He also served as the president and CEO of Heal the Bay in Los Angeles and as vice president of resource development at Fair Trade USA, an award-winning social enterprise seeking to alleviate poverty worldwide.

-Originally from the United Kingdom, Ruskin holds a bachelor’s degree from the University of Cambridge and a master’s degree from the University of East Anglia.
-When not working, Ruskin loves to head out on the trail with his wife and kids or cookout under the stars.
+Originally from the United Kingdom, Ruskin holds a bachelor’s degree from the University of Cambridge and a master’s degree from The University of East Anglia.
+Ruskin loves to head out on the trail with his wife and kids or cook under the stars.

 Susan Ciarniello | Administrative Director

 Susan has worked for IDA since 2004.
 The longest-serving current employee, she has enjoyed seeing the tremendous change in public awareness of the issues regarding light pollution.
 As membership director, Susan organizes the IDA database and deals directly with IDA members.
 Most anyone who calls during business hours will hear Susan’s pleasant voice on the telephone.
 Members and volunteers often remark on Susan’s competence and polite demeanor.
 Her broad business background, encompassing sales, purchasing, and administration helps Susan slowly but surely increase IDA’s member base.
 In an effort to expand IDA’s sphere of influence, she has started to restructure membership retention efforts and initiated several successful campaign drives.
 In addition to managing our active membership system, Susan has recently taken on the role of office manager.
 Her bachelor’s degree in business administration from George Washington University has helped her initiate changes in IDA’s accounting system to expedite the public posting of public financial records, which has benefited donors and financial administrators.